Basic8/Roblox-Jeju-Admin/README.md

 Welcome!
-This is just some stuff I create in Roblox Studio and then upload to git.
-None of these are complete yet!!!
+This is just an admin commands project for Roblox I have.
+It is incomplete.